Hugo Moura

-Hugo Moura Arruda da Silva (born 3 January 1998), is a Brazilian professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Vasco da Gama, on loan from Athletico Paranaense.
+Hugo Moura Arruda da Silva (born 3 January 1998), is a Brazilian professional footballer who plays as a defensive midfielder for Al-Fayha.

 Club career

 Flamengo

 Born in Rio de Janeiro, Moura joined the youth setup of Flamengo at the age of 12.
 In 2016, he suffered an injury and was ruled out of Copa São Paulo de Futebol Júnior.
 On 17 January 2018, he made his first team debut in a 2–0 win against Volta Redonda, in Campeonato Carioca.
 Eight days later, he captained the under-20 team to their Copa São Paulo de Futebol Júnior final victory against São Paulo.

 On 23 November 2018, Moura was promoted to the senior team for the upcoming season.
 On 3 September 2019, Flamengo extended contract with Moura until December 2023.

 On 5 May 2019 Moura played his first Campeonato Brasileiro Série A match at Morumbi Stadium against São Paulo, he started the match as head coach Abel Braga fielded the whole team with reserves, the match ended 1–1.